departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 To see the current status of Production and Sandbox environments visit the [status page here ](http://stats.pingdom.com/uyxey83hvki0)

+## October 2020

+**Production environment**

+* 05/10/2020 16:13 to 16:15: Production environment service degraded for 1 min 30 seconds due to a known issue.

 ## September 2020

 **Production environment**